Jey-B/research_project_aims_south_africa_2019-2020/README.md

 The state-of-the art in project was to equipped to Q-learning player to use both After-State and Symmetry paradigm that made him converging faster in an outstanding way than the Standard Q-learning algorithm (See the SymmetricAfterStateTabularQPlayer  agent).

+The experiment used in the project lies in the notebook "essay experiment"